Wallbach, Aargau: Economy

+Swiss watch companies Roamer and Jaques du Manoir have their headquarters in Wallbach.

 Religion

 From the 2000 census, 794 or 52.0% were Roman Catholic, while 336 or 22.0% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 118 individuals (or about 7.73% of the population) who belonged to the Christian Catholic faith.

 Education

 In Wallbach about 77.3% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 124 students attending primary school in the municipality.

 Wallbach is home to the Schul-u.
 Dorfbibliothek Wallbach (School and Village library).
 The library has (As of 2008) 5,021 books or other media, and loaned out 13,500 items in the same year.
 It was open a total of 270 days with average of 6 hours per week during that year.